pritam1997/Crazy-Eight-Game-CLI/README.md

 ---------------------------------------------------

 Rules to interact with game :
-1. You can select card by typing card names with its rank (Exactly same name as card names).
+1. You have to select card by typing card names with its rank (Exactly same name as card names).

-2. You can draw by typing 'Y' or 'y'.
+2. You can be draw by typing 'Y' or 'y'.

 |------------------------------|
 |  Give me feedback of any bug |